astropy/SPISEA/README.md

 But these can be safely ignored.

-Try the examples in the Quick Start Guide [here](https://github.com/astropy/PopStar/blob/master/docs/Quick_Start_Make_Cluster.ipynb) to make sure everything is working.
-To test the range of evolution models, atmosphere models, and photometric filters available in PopStar, run the test functions in `popstar/tests/test_models.py`.
+Try the examples in the Quick Start Guide [here](https://github.com/astropy/PyPopStar/blob/master/docs/Quick_Start_Make_Cluster.ipynb) to make sure everything is working.
+To test the range of evolution models, atmosphere models, and photometric filters available in PyPopStar, run the test functions in `popstar/tests/test_models.py`.

 ## Documentation

-For a quick tutorial on how to make a star cluster with popstar, see the jupyter notebook at Popstar/docs/Quick_Start_Make_Cluster.ipynb.
+For a quick tutorial on how to make a star cluster with pypopstar, see the jupyter notebook at PyPopstar/docs/Quick_Start_Make_Cluster.ipynb.
-Jupyter notebooks with tutorials to produce the plots shown in the PopStar paper (in prep) can be found in PopStar/docs/paper_examples/.
+Jupyter notebooks with tutorials to produce the plots shown in the PyPopStar paper (in prep) can be found in PyPopStar/docs/paper_examples/.

 Additional documentation: